SiggyMyMan/bella-pfister-website/README.md

 - Redirect bellapfister.com to bellapfister.co

 #### Planned Ideas (big)
+- [WIP] Add built in caching and image compression (?)
+- [WIP] Enable ability to upload images directly from the website
 - Completely rebuild the home page
 - Redesign contact page (?)
-- Add built in caching and image compression (?)
 - Add videography section
 - Do more with the about page
-- Enable ability to upload images directly from the website
 - Add ticketing/queries to connect page (?)
 - [DELAYED] Make bellapfister.com the main domain and bellapfister.co a redirect